-While Mercedes and Ferrari have won the last two French Grands Prix, McLaren and Ferrari have never missed a race at the track.
+While Mercedes and Red Bull have won the last three French Grands Prix, McLaren and Ferrari have never missed a race at the track.
 Here’s everything you need to know about each team’s history at Circuit Paul Ricard!

 McLaren are the only team other than Ferrari to have been present at every F1 race at Paul Ricard.
 They’ve won the French Grand Prix at this track three times, including with a 1-2 finish in 1988.
 2018 ended a streak of six visits where the team had finished on the podium here, while the team returned to points-scoring ways in 2019, with Carlos Sainz finishing sixth and Lando Norris ninth.
+Last year, Norris finished fifth with Daniel Ricciardo following him in sixth.
 McLaren have recorded one double DNF at the track, in 1983.
 2018 marked the first time the team have failed to score here since then, with Stoffel Vandoorne finishing 12th and Fernando Alonso retiring from the race.

 McLaren have taken pole three times at this circuit, including two front-row lock-outs in 1988 and 1989.
 2018 marked their worst qualifying attempt at the circuit, with Alonso qualifying 16th and Vandoorne 18th.
 Both cars were eliminated in the first part of qualifying, with it being only the third race at the track where neither McLaren had qualified in the top ten.
 Things were much better in 2019, with both McLarens qualifying in the top six.
-Norris qualified fifth, while Sainz was one spot behind.
+Both cars reached Q3 once again last year.

 In terms of the Enstone team’s history, the team appeared here as Toleman and Benetton in the 1980s.
 There were no races at the track in which both of the team’s cars reached the chequered flag.
 Nelson Piquet recorded the Benetton team’s best result at the track with fourth place.
 Under their Benetton guise, the team qualified with both cars in the top ten on four occasions – most recently in 1990.
 Alessandro Nannini recorded the team’s best qualifying result here with fourth place in 1989.

-The former Sauber team have scored on both visits to Circuit Paul Ricard so far.
+The former Sauber team have scored on two of their last three visits to Circuit Paul Ricard.
 Charles Leclerc finished tenth for Sauber in 2018, while Kimi Raikkonen brought his Alfa Romeo home in seventh place in 2019.
 It was the first time that the Alfa Romeo name has scored here.
 In their appearances as a works team in the 1980s, the Italian marque never scored a point at this circuit.
+Neither driver scored last year.

-One of the team’s cars has progressed to Q3 in each of the last two races at Circuit Paul Ricard, while one has been eliminated in Q2 both times.
-Charles Leclerc has recorded the team’s best qualifying showing so far with eighth in 2018.
+While one of the team’s cars progressed to Q3 in both 2018 and 2019, neither driver qualified in the top ten last year.
+Kimi Raikkonen recorded the team’s first Q1 exit at Circuit Paul Ricard, qualifying seventeenth.
+Charles Leclerc has recorded the team’s best qualifying showing here so far with eighth in 2018.

-In their two visits to Circuit Paul Ricard, Haas have scored once, with Kevin Magnussen finishing sixth in 2018.
+In their three visits to Circuit Paul Ricard, Haas have scored once, with Kevin Magnussen finishing sixth in 2018.
 Frenchman Romain Grosjean failed to score at his home event on either of his appearances with Haas, finishing eleventh in 2018 and recording the team’s first retirement at the track in 2019.
+Last year, Mick Schumacher finished nineteenth with Nikita Mazepin one position behind.